 Can I get an NIW based on past employment in a shortage area or VA facility?

 Yes, you may apply for an NIW based on your past employment in a VA facility or shortage area.
 This will require submitting a public interest letter from the VA or the state health department.
 Keep in mind that the state department has the prerogative to grant or deny your request for such a letter.
 For instance, some agencies may not honor a request from a physician who no longer works in a facility within the state.

 When can I file for adjustment of status?

 You will be able to file for adjustment of status when the USCIS receives evidence that you have been working in a medically underserved area for the full five-year period.
 Only then will the USCIS make a decision on your I-485 form to change your status.
 Because there are regular intervals in which you will be required to submit evidence, be sure to work with your immigration attorney to make sure that all the requirements are met.

 Because the requirements for a National Interest Waiver for physicians can easily vary from case to case, it helps to have an immigration attorney look at the details of your case to determine what qualifies as evidence of national interest.

-Our lawyers specialized in employment-based immigration and a ready and willing to help you obtain an NIW and be on your way to your green card.
-To schedule a consultation with one of our experienced attorneys, you can fill out this contact form giving us an overview of your particular case.
+The VisaNation Law Group specializes in employment-based immigration and a ready and willing to help you obtain an NIW and be on your way to your green card.
+To schedule a consultation with one of their experienced attorneys, you can fill out this contact form giving us an overview of your particular case.